ISAITB/docs-services/source/messaging/index.rst

     #.
 System B posts this response message on the remote queue for System A (the test bed) to pick up.
     #.
 The test bed picks up the response message and validates its contents.

-An implementation of a messaging service for this type of communication would, upon reception of ``send`` calls [REF], post the message on the queue.
+An implementation of a messaging service for this type of communication would, upon reception of :ref:`messaging__operations__send` calls, post the message on the queue.
-When receiving a ``receive`` call [REF], the service will start polling the message queue to see if a new message has arrived from System B, and if so, will notify the test bed.
+When receiving a :ref:`messaging__operations__receive` call, the service will start polling the message queue to see if a new message has arrived from System B, and if so, will notify the test bed.
 If the queue in question is used by multiple systems concurrently and potentially in multiple concurrent test sessions, we are faced with the problem of how to correlate messages with test sessions.
 This is a prime case where maintaining state in the messaging service is key.
 Doing so typically involves the following steps:

     #.
 When the test session starts the messaging service creates a session.
     #.
-At an appropriate time, either at test session start, at transaction start, or upon receiving a ``receive`` call [REF], the messaging service
+At an appropriate time, either at test session start, at transaction start, or upon receiving a :ref:`messaging__operations__receive` call, the messaging service
        records correlation metadata in the session's state (the session identifier is passed by the test bed on every call).
     #.
 During its polling, the messaging service checks new messages against the correlation data of its active test sessions.
     #.
 When a match is made, the service notifies the relevant test session passing it the received content.

 Overall the state recorded by the messaging service can be as simple or as complicated as needed.
-In certain scenarios the service may maintain even complete messages in memory in order to subsequently determine what should happen when the test bed signals a ``receive`` [REF].
-Always keep in mind that when the test bed executes a ``send`` [REF] or ``receive`` [REF] step these are more logical operations whereas what actually happens and when is up to the messaging service.
+In certain scenarios the service may maintain even complete messages in memory in order to subsequently determine what should happen when the test bed signals a :ref:`messaging__operations__receive`.
+Always keep in mind that when the test bed executes a `send`_ or `receive`_ step these are more logical operations whereas what actually happens and when is up to the messaging service.
 Such concerns represent key design decisions you need to take when implementing your service.

 .. _messaging__callbacks: